Fertility in women after treatment

 Adoption and fostering

-If medical treatment does not feel like the right way for you to become a parent, you could consider adoption or fostering.
+If you do not want to use medical treatment to help you have a child, you could consider adoption or fostering.

 Adoption means becoming the legal parent of a child.
-Fostering means looking after a child who can’t stay with their own family – this might be short-term or long-term.
+Fostering means looking after a child who cannot stay with their own family.
+This might be short or long term.

-People from all backgrounds can apply to become a parent in these ways.
-Sexuality, gender and disability are not barriers.
-And you don’t have to be in a relationship or married.
+People from all backgrounds can apply to be a parent in these ways.
+Sexuality, gender and disability should not matter.
+And you do not have to be in a relationship or married.

-Adoption and fostering can be rewarding ways to start a family.
-They are arranged through an organisation or local authority.
+Adoption and fostering can be rewarding ways to be a parent.
+An organisation or local authority can arrange this.
 If you want to find out more, ask:

-Surrogacy is where a woman, called the surrogate (or host), becomes pregnant and gives birth to a baby for you.
-The pregnancy may be started using IUI (intrauterine insemination) or IVF (in vitro fertilisation).
-You may decide to use:
+Surrogacy means a woman, called the surrogate (host), becomes pregnant and gives birth to a baby for you.
+The pregnancy may be started using IUI or IVF.
+This might be something to think about if you cannot carry a pregnancy.

 - your own eggs or embryos

-If you prefer to talk to a counsellor, your GP or cancer doctor can help to arrange this.
-Many hospitals also have specialist nurses who can offer support, and fertility clinics will have a counsellor you can talk to.
+You may find it helps to talk to a partner, family member or friend.
+If you prefer to talk to a counsellor, your GP or cancer doctor can arrange this.
+Many hospitals also have specialist nurses who can offer support.
+Fertility clinics have a counsellor you can talk to.